twelvesec/BearerAuthToken/README.md

 6) When finished compiling go back one folder -> cd ..
 7) be sure that you are at the same folder where the burp subfolder exists
 8) use the following command to create the jar file --> jar cf burpextender.jar burp
-9) install it to BurpSuite
+9) install burpextender.jar to BurpSuite
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 for more information on how to use this extension follow the link https://www.twelvesec.com/2017/05/05/authorization-token-manipulation/